8 New Updates To Warrantable & Non-Warrantable Condo Mortgage Rules For 2018

 Mortgage financing is a more of a challenge for buyers of non-warrantable condos.
 There are less available programs for these dwellings.

-In general, a condo or co-op unit is considered non-warrantable if:
+In general, a condo or co-op unit is judge as non-warrantable if:

 - The project has yet been complete.